iFixit/itbrokeand.ifixit.com/_posts/2013-06-16-performance-report.md

 | Answers | 233.92 | 243.19 | 102.22         | 79.15 |  6466.81
 | Search  | 134.64 | 184.20 | 257.93         | 38.02 | 10752.06

-This statistics are recorded inside our application, so let's grab a view from
+These statistics are recorded inside our application, so let's grab a view from
 outside:

 ![varnishhist](/assets/2013-06-16-performance-report/varnishhist.png)